wesleykendall/django-pgtrigger-tutorial/index.md

 ## Append-only models

-The `pgtrigger.Protect` trigger is useful for many more things that just protecting deletions.
+The `pgtrigger.Protect` trigger is useful for many more things than just protecting deletions.
 Depending on the combinations of operations and conditions, one can express many types of protections on models and fields.